[Note: Any changes from the copy handed out

 (b).
 Class discussion: You are expected to take

-absent or late to class, you will be missing the opportunity to
+If you are absent or late to class, you will be missing the

 Your

-handout to the class will include an outline of a chapter from The Investigative Reporter’s Handbook,
+handout will include an outline of a chapter from The Investigative Reporter’s Handbook, information about several

-assignment will be introduced in Session 4 (Sept.
-14), and
+The assignment will be introduced in Session 4 (Wednesday, Sept.

 At least 24 hours

-before your presentation, you must send me an e-mail with the name
+before your presentation, you must send the instructor an e-mail

-of each Web site you will show us and the URL for each of these Web
+with the name of each website you will show us and the URL for each

-sites, along with the URL of the story you have chosen and a
+of these websites, along with the URL of the story you have chosen

 2).
 In-class exam on databases (Access).